-In future Channel Voices columns, I plan to provide practical advice and how-tos to more effectively market your people, your solutions and, ultimately, your brand.
+In future Channel Intelligence columns, I plan to provide practical advice and how-tos to more effectively market your people, your solutions and, ultimately, your brand.

 In today's column, let's take a look at one of the vendor community's go-to-market plays: the lunch-and-learn.